 Saturday Access - no vehicles will be permitted through the festival venue to/from the campsite between 11am on Saturday morning and 6pm so please ensure you arrive before 11am

-Please note that campers are expected to remove their own rubbish so please bring your own rubbish bag.
+Please note that the festival is on a working farm so to keep the animals safe, please can campers remove their own rubbish, so don't forget to bring your own rubbish bag.